 *High-performance showerheads only available during your PSE FREE HomePrint™ Assessment

 As the name suggests, PSE FREE HomePrint™ Assessments are offered at no charge to the homeowner.
-The cost of a Home Energy Assessment with EPS is based on the size of your home.
+The cost of a Home Energy Assessment with EPS varies by contractor.
+Please contact one of RePower’s EPS assessors for further information on pricing.

 Prioritized energy-efficiency recommendations may vary by home.
 The two most-common recommendations are: